LeamHall/conversationalCoding/Foundations.md

 ### Wrap up

+Make a copy of the file as is, and then run go fmt on the copy.
+See what changes.

-Delete this file.
-If you missed anything, do it again tomorrow.  :)
+Delete the files.
+If you missed more than one thing, do it again tomorrow.  :)